-Information about Al Hakim mosque Cairo, tours, Booking
+Al Hakim mosque Cairo, Egypt tours, booking

 Al Hakim mosque Cairo also known as Al-Jam`e Al-Anwar.
-In fact, it is the second largest Fatimid mosque in Cairo.
-Al Hakim bi-Amr Allah means “Ruler by God’s Command”.
+In fact, Al Hakim mosque is the second largest Fatimid mosque in Cairo.
+The name of Al Hakim bi-Amr Allah means “Ruler by God’s Command”.
 He known to many by his eccentric dictatorial and eccentric decrees.
 At one point he declared himself a divine entity.
 Al Hakim went off on a mysterious one way ride to al-Muqattam hills and never returned.
 In fact, the building of Al Hakim mosque Cairo started in 990 by the Caliph Al Aziz Billah.
 He is son of the famous Khalifa Al Moez Lideen Allah Al Fatimy.
 Wood cutters, their camels, mules, carts and wood logs banned from treading the street.
 This is To secure serenity and solemnity during the Fatimid Era.
 Moreover, streets lit all night by lanterns.
 Lanterns hung on the facades of buildings and shops.

 In fact, the building served as a prison for captive Crusaders.
 It served also as Napoleon’s warehouse and Salah al-Din’s stable.
 Moreover, Al Hakim mosque Cairo served also as a lamp factory and a boys’ elementary school under Nasser.
 It was when a basketball court marked off in the courtyard.
 Napoleon’s soldiers left the mosque in a bad state and it fell into disrepair.
 In fact, it was at the end of the 18th century.
 It later revived during the reign of Khedive Tawfik.
 The foundation for the first Islamic Museum before that museum relocated to Bab Al Khalq in 1903.
 The first time to use Al Hakim mosque Cairo as a mosque was in 1452.
 Al Hakim mosque Cairo stood outside the enclosure walls of Fatimid Cairo.
 It was until Badr Al Gamali rebuilt the Northern Wall.